Athens metropolitan area

 Aspropyrgos, Pallini, Agios Stefanos, Dionysos, Parnitha, Koropi, Vari, Vouliagmeni, Voula and the Athens International Airport.

 Administration

 The Athens Urban Area, also known as Greater Athens, consists of 40 municipalities, 35 of which make up what was referred to as the former Athens Prefecture municipalities, located within 4 regional units (North Athens, West Athens, Central Athens, South Athens); and a further 5 municipalities, which make up the former Piraeus Prefecture municipalities, located within the regional unit of Piraeus.
 The Athens Municipality forms the core and centre of Greater Athens, which in turn consists of the Athens Municipality and 40 more municipalities, divided into four regional units, accounting for 2,611,713 people (in 2021) within an area of 361 km2.
 The regional units of Central, North, South, and West Athens, Piraeus and parts of East and West Attica regional units combined make up the continuous Athens Urban Area.

+Athens-Piraeus urban area municipalities

+This is a list of the main municipalities as well as municipal units which comprise the main bulk of the Athens-Piraeus urban area (dark red):